Copyright © 1995-2013 LinuxRocket.net. All rights reserved.

 code with the privileges of the user viewing the Web page.
 To exploit

-this vulnerability, a targeted user must load a malicious Web page
+this vulnerability, a targeted user must load a malicious Web page.
+An

-created by an attacker.
-An attacker typically accomplishes this via
+attacker typically accomplishes this via social engineering or

-social engineering or injecting content into compromised, trusted sites.
+injecting content into compromised, trusted sites.
+After the user

-After the user visits the malicious Web page, no further user
+visits the malicious Web page, no further user interaction is needed.

-Microsoft suggested workarounds can be found under the workaround
+Microsoft suggested workarounds can be found in Microsoft Security

 VI.
 VENDOR RESPONSE

-Microsoft has released fixes which addresses this issue.
-Information
+Microsoft Corp. has released patches which address this issue.

-about downloadable vendor updates can be found by clicking on the URLs
+Information about downloadable vendor updates can be found by clicking

 VII.
 CVE INFORMATION